 SET OFF

-Any sums of money recoverable from or payable by the Supplier under this agreement may be deducted from any sum due, or which at any time thereafter may become due, to the Supplier under this agreement or under any other contract with the Government or any department or office thereof.
+Any sums of money recoverable from or payable by the Supplier under this agreement may be deducted from any sum due, or which at any time thereafter may become due, to the Supplier under this agreement or under any other contract with the Government thereof.

 The Supplier represents and warrants that the Goods supplied under this agreement are free from all encumbrances, liens, charges, mortgages or other security interests.